-How to max out your Disney Plus free trial
+How to max out your first 7 days on Disney Plus

 How to spend your first 7 days on Disney Plus

-So let us guide you through your first week on Disney Plus before you suspend your subscription (at least until a new and worthy original series releases).
+So let us guide you through your first week with Disney Plus.

 The Mandalorian Season 1